hading/had-utils/README.md

 writing them being easier than tracking down a library that already has them.

-Given the stated goal, efficiency and careful error checking is generally not a priority, and there are a lot of functions specialized for those kinds of problems.
+Given the stated goal:

+- There are a lot of functions specialized for those kinds of problems.
+- Efficiency and careful error checking are generally not a priority.

 ## License